TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_fly_e3_connected_wifi.md

 ## Flashing the board firmware

 Choose the correct corresponding firmware (firmware-stm43f4-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
 Remember to rename it to firmware.bin.
-Put it in the root of the SD card.
+Put it in the root of a FAT32 formatted SD card.

 ## WiFi firmware preparation
 Choose the correct corresponding firmware (DuetWiFiServer-stm32f4.bin) from [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).
 Remember to rename it to DuetWiFiServer.bin.
 Put it in the sys folder on the SD card.